mpette/ds-skills2-yelp-pagination-nyc-ds-skills-011519/README.md

 Use the example above to write a function to retrieve all of the results (up to the maximum 1000 provided by Yelp) for a given search.
 Your function should then return the results for these as a single Pandas dataframe.

+### Pseudocode outline:

+The function should take in url paramaters in some form.
+From there, the first call should check the number of results and make successive API calls using the offset parameter to cycle through these results.
+Each response should be stored as a DataFrame which will then be stitched together.

+Warning: Making too many API calls can lead to errors.
+Most APIs require you to slow down your requests to a manageable limit.
+Make sure to use the time.sleep() method from the time package to make some brief pauses (~5 seconds is more then sufficient) between successive calls.

 ```python
 #Your code here
 def retrieve_results(term, location, api_key, offset=0):